under-score/little_prince/README.md

 [AdaCLIP (Hugginface)](https://huggingface.co/spaces/Caoyunkang/AdaCLIP), [MGFuser, Trufor, MMFusion (MeVer)](https://mever.gr/forensics)

-I am looking for the original headshot of Andrew Mountbatten-Windsor in the image under analysis as previous searches at Google Image Search, PimEyes, TinEye, Getty Images and PA Images have not been successful.
+**Support Request**: I am looking for the original headshot of Andrew Mountbatten-Windsor in the image under analysis as previous searches at Google Image Search, PimEyes, TinEye, Getty Images and PA Images have not been successful.